 Costs and Financial Aid

-In conjunction with the regular financial aid programs of the university, the Haas School of Business does its best to provide financial assistance to deserving PhD students.
+In conjunction with the regular financial aid programs of the university, the Haas School of Business does its best to provide financial assistance to eligible PhD students.
 This usually takes the form of a financial aid package over five years of study at Berkeley and includes stipends, grants, fellowships, and other awards, plus tuition and fees.
-All financial aid is based on the satisfactory academic progress of the student.
+All financial aid is contingent upon satisfactory academic progress and fulfilling the work requirement set by the department.
 Students are automatically considered for departmental aid when they submit their application for admission and are notified about their award when they are accepted into the program.

 Funding for the school’s financial awards may come from among the following sources: